 Causes of Eye Allergies

-Eye allergies often affect the conjunctiva, a clear layer of skin overlying the eyes.
-This clear layer of skin is the same type of skin that lines the inside surface of the nose.
-Because these two areas are so similar, the same allergens (substances that induce an allergic reaction) can trigger the same allergic response in both areas.
+That layer of skin covering the front of your eyes?
+It’s the same type of skin that lines the inside of your nose.
+Because these two areas are so similar, the same things can trigger allergic reactions in both places.